skolchin/lego-sorter/README.md

 For training, Tensorflow's GPU version is recommended, see, for example, this [guide](https://towardsdatascience.com/how-to-finally-install-tensorflow-gpu-on-windows-10-63527910f255) on how to install it.
-For NVIDIA cards it should be working fine with CUDA 11.2.0_460.89 and CUDNN 11.2_8.1.1.33 (available at my [gdrive](https://drive.google.com/drive/folders/1OgHnA7X_Ey-GSy8eepNUFhnVercTeq_e?usp=share_link)).
+For NVIDIA cards it should be working fine with CUDA 11.2.0_460.89 and CUDNN 11.2_8.1.1.33 (available at [gdrive](https://drive.google.com/drive/folders/1OgHnA7X_Ey-GSy8eepNUFhnVercTeq_e?usp=share_link)).

 Pre-trained model checkpoints are also available at the link above.